-Still, widely used is the combination of ReactJS + Redux which is a pretty hot stuff right now.
-Redux is like becoming a de facto to build any React app, offering an unparalleled experience to the developers with live code editing coupled with a time travelling debugger.
+Still, widely used is the combination of ReactJS + Redux which is pretty hot stuff right now.
+Redux is like becoming a de facto to build any React app, offering an unparalleled experience to the developers with live code editing coupled with a time-traveling debugger.

 Changing the landscape of technology, Redux is a complimentary library to ReactJS library solving the events (Actions) and the data (state) problems.
 ReactJS, the brainchild of Facebook, lacks in the unified approach to divide the app into multiple components and thus fails to keep track of the data as well as actions.
 Redux is the only way to solve this problem as it isolates the store having data so that all the components can interact with it to get all the state objects.

 While React and Redux are not directly related – Redux controls the app’s state changes while React renders the view of the data.
 Redux has the ability to make your applications more performant, reliable, scalable and easier to debug.

 So how to use React and Redux together:

 Binding React and Redux are pretty simple, you just find top-level ReactJS components and set Redux state inside these components.
 When the state changes, you can use a simple command, handy to trigger the re-render.